PiggyVevo/ExampleRocketLeagueBot/README.md

 - Set the critic/policy sizes to the same, and increase the sizes so that your pc is running it at around 8-12k sps
 - If you wanna start a new run, just change the `project name` variable to a new name, and it will automatically create a new run.
 - Do not change the policy and critic sizes during a run, it will change the architecture of the policy and the critic, only change it if you are starting a new run.
+- For the `observation builders` and the `action parsers` just use the ones in the `examplebot.py`, and if your changing them, do not change them in the middle of a run.
 - Subscribe to my channel :D
 - Join the rlgym discord for help(also mentioned above): https://discord.gg/E6CDtwgP8F